 Technical communication includes a wide variety of roles and spans across most industries.
 Like editing and writing, technical communication does not belong to just one industry.
 A technical communicator might work as an individual or as part of a small team.
 People working in this field may have many different titles.
 You are part of the technical communication world if your role includes creating or supporting:

-Compliance based information which aligns with standards, legislation, and codes of practice
+compliance based information that aligns with standards, legislation, and codes of practice

 A technical communicator can come from any background and may have one of many different titles.
 One of the most commonly known titles is a technical writer.
 Whatever their title, a technical communicator creates or changes technical information about a product, service or system.

 Technical information is all around us and is part of our everyday life, whether you recognise it or not.
 How to use a product safely and correctly is important for the success of any product, service or system.

 The content and format of technical information can vary, especially with the continuing changes to technology and how people access information today.
 With technology improvements, we need to keep up with the latest changes and techniques.
 Professional development is continuous to keep up with the latest information.
 Conferences, webinars, and other training provides opportunities to update knowledge and awareness.